A full review of the 2008 Grand National won by 7/1 joint-favourite Comply Or Die.

 The same comments apply to another Aintree specialist, Bewleys Berry.
 He appeared an unlucky loser when falling in the race last year, but this performance proved that he wasn’t and that he doesn’t quite stay this trip.
 It is hard to see either him or Slim Pickings ever improving on their efforts here.

-The gamble of the race in the build up to this year’s renewal was undoubtedly Cloudy Lane and given his favourable handicap mark it is hard not to say that he was disappointing here, even though he jumped around safely to claim sixth.
+The gamble of the 2008 Grand National in the build up to this year’s renewal was undoubtedly Cloudy Lane.
+Given his favourable handicap mark he was disappointing here, even though he jumped around safely to claim sixth.
 He was never in the race, however, and was over 30 lengths adrift of the winner at the death.
-Given the rise in the weights he now faces, it is hard to see him coming back and improving on this effort.
+Given the rise in weights he now faces, it’s hard to see him improving on this effort.
 He may just lack the physical scope for a test of this nature.

-Nadover was seventh, and ran really well for a seven year old, whilst Chelsea Harbour could also come back next year and improve on this effort if ridden with more restraint.
+Nadover was seventh, and ran really well for a seven year old.
+While Chelsea Harbour could also come back next year and improve on this effort if ridden with more restraint.
 He may prefer a bit more cut in the ground as well.

-Of the other finishers, Hedgehunter simply wasn’t good enough to be competitive at this level any more and an honourable retirement surely beckons.
+Of the other finishers, Hedgehunter simply wasn’t good enough to be competitive at this level any more.
+An honourable retirement surely beckons.
 He has been a fantastic servant to his connections and owes nobody anything.

-The well fancied Simon fell at the same fence this year as he did last (Valentine’s on the second circuit), when bang in contention again.
-His jockey reported that he probably wasn’t traveling well enough at the time to have gone on to win the race, but he has been known to hit flat spots in his race and so the game may not have quite been up at the time.
+The well fancied Simon fell at the same fence as he did last (Valentine’s on the second circuit).
+His jockey reported that he probably wasn’t travelling well enough to have won the race.
+But he has been known to hit flat spots in his race and so the game may not have quite been up at the time.

-Last year’s fourth Philson Run went much earlier, getting no further than the first Canal Turn, whilst Point Barrow and Dun Doire were both soon out of contention and eventually pulled up.
+Last year’s fourth Philson Run went much earlier, getting no further than the first Canal Turn.
+Point Barrow and Dun Doire were out of contention and eventually pulled up.

-Neither Backbeat nor Vodka Bleu appeared to fancy the big fences, the latter being pulled up before stamina became an issue.
+Neither Backbeat nor Vodka Bleu appeared to fancy the big fences.
+The latter was pulled up before stamina became an issue.

 By contrast, Turko really seemed to enjoy himself and ran well for a long time under a big weight.
-At six year’s old, he has plenty of time to improve on this effort and is developing into a top class chaser.
+At six year’s old, he has plenty of time to improve on his effort at the 2008 Grand National.